GouHadou/CSCC-DC/CSCCDC-pk3/README.txt

 contributors, and asset contributors listed to ensure that no parties are being infringed upon in usage and editing of assets and code.
 Failure to contact ALL parties listed and get permission automatically denies permission to use or edit assets and code found in this mod as a whole.

-The discord for this mod can be found at https://discord.gg/pxdsap6

 Main Developers
 ----------------